oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 puts sparky.info
 # => Spartacus weighs 10 lbs and is 12 inches tall.
 ```
+> We expect the code above to output `"Spartacus weighs 45 lbs and is 24 inches tall."
+Why does our `change_info` method not work as expected?

 This code demonstrates that `setter` methods must be prepended with `self` to help Ruby disambiguate between invoking a `setter` method and initializing a local variable.